Run Away (Real McCoy song): Critical reception

-AllMusic editor Bryan Buss named 'Run Away' one of the standout tracks from Another Night.
 Larry Flick from Billboard magazine stated that this follow-up to the certified platinum 'Another Night' "does not tamper with the European dance act's winning (and much-copied) formula of bouncy hi-NRG rhythms, topped with throaty male rapping and female chirping at the chorus.
 Single has already begun to gather deserved airplay from a number of crossover and top 40 stations on import—its domestic release almost guarantees instant success."
 Chuck Eddy from Entertainment Weekly wrote that the Berlin trio "has invaded U.S. radio by tap-dancing space-invader-disco synths beneath soul-diva testifying, "Sprockets"-accented raps, and Martian munchkin chatter.
 Yet there's an odd paranoid undercurrent flowing through tunes like 'Run Away' — the best dance-pop here isn't merely escapist; it's about escaping."
 Dave Sholin from the Gavin Report felt "the title of this one says it all.
 Programmers have been playing this import since late last year and now the official release is here.
 This one should be as big or bigger than their debut release".
 Howard Cohen from Herald-Journal described it as "tuneful".

 Robbie Daw from Idolator named it "energetic" and "strobelight-friendly".
-A reviewer from Liverpool Echo called it a "rousing pop/rap track with an escapist message."
+Liverpool Echo called it a "rousing pop/rap track with an escapist message."
 Dennis Hunt of Los Angeles Times deemed it "awfully catchy".
 In his weekly UK chart commentary, James Masterton said, "All the elements that made 'Another Night' such a smash are here once again, it may be a standard Eurohit formula but it works so why argue?
 MC Sar mutters and grumbles to an electronic backing pausing only to let the chorus in at regular intervals."
 Pan-European magazine Music & Media encouraged, "Take a bit of this smooth slice of Eurodance, which serves as a preview for the forthcoming Space Invaders album.
 As the title implies ambient influences are present, even in the radio mixes."
 Alan Jones from Music Week called it "horribly catchy", stating that it "will be another substantial hit."
 John Kilgo from The Network Forty described it as "dynamite".
 Stephen Dalton from NME praised "sensual, rollicking beauties" like Corona's 'The Rhythm of the Night' and 'Run Away'.
-People Magazine felt songs like this "pack so many beats into 4 minutes that just listening to them is thoroughly exhausting."
-James Hamilton from the Record Mirror Dance Update named it a "less distinctive follow-up" and "Boney M-ish".
+People Magazine said songs like this "pack so many beats into 4 minutes that just listening to them is thoroughly exhausting."
+James Hamilton from the RM Dance Update named it a "less distinctive follow-up" and "Boney M-ish".
 Mark Sutherland from Smash Hits opined that it "just sounds like 2 Unlimited in a blender".
 He wrote, "With its ohohohwoh yodelling, this sounds uncannily like Baltimora, the loin-clad oaf who had a hit with 'Tarzan Boy' and then swung across the jungle vines to dumperdom."